turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 Let's revisit the codepen from the Warm Up and add in an Event Listener.
 We still want to change the title, fact, and image, but we want to do so only when a users clicks a button.

 - Add a "Click Me" button to your html above the <h1> element.
 Let's give it an id of 'click-me'.
-- In your js file, use `document.querySelector()` to grab that button and save it to a variable
+- In your js file, use `document.querySelector()` to grab that button by its id and save it to a variable
 - Now add an eventListener to the button.
   - We want the eventListener to listen for a "click" event that happens on that button.
   - When the "click" happens on the button, we want to invoke a function that does all the things we want to do.
 Let's call that function changePageContent().
 - In the warmup, you wrote code to change the title, fact and image.
 Move this code into a changePageContent() function that will be invoked by the eventListener.

+Consider:
+- Why don't we invoke the function within the eventListener?
+What happens if we do?
 </section>

 ## Explore